JMMP-Group/AMM7_surge/README.md

 The configuration recipe has be written for the [ARCHER2](https://www.archer2.ac.uk) UK National Supercomputing Service.

-The recipe describes how to configure and run a tides-only example.
+The recipe describes how to configure and run a tides-only and a tide+meteorolgy example.

 ---